timholy/Rebugger.jl/README.md

 ![stepin1](images/stepin1.png)

-Now if you hit F11, you should see something like this:
+Now if you hit Alt-Shift-Enter, you should see something like this:

 ![stepin2](images/stepin2.png)

 The magenta tells you which method you are stepping into.
 The blue shows you the value(s) of any input arguments or type parameters.

 Note the cursor has been moved to another `show` call.
-Hit F11 again.
+Hit Alt-Shift-Enter again.
-Now let's illustrate another important display item: if you position your cursor as shown and hit F11 again, you should get the following:
+Now let's illustrate another important display item: if you position your cursor as shown and hit Alt-Shift-Enter again, you should get the following:

 ![stepin3](images/stepin3.png)